TykTechnologies/tyk-operator/pkg/snapshot/README.md

 #### Output CR

-`tyk-operator` CLI creates an output file specified via `--snapshot` flag.
+`tyk-operator` CLI creates an output file specified via `--apidef` flag.
 Each ApiDefinition CR metadata has a default name  `REPLACE_ME_{i}` where `{i}` increases by each ApiDefinition.